 Each successful team – in sports, business and other life activities – has to apply team roles for each member based on their competencies.

 While the titles used for team members may vary from sports to business an effective team structure must include those who perform the following roles:

-- Super Star – sets example of high performance or doing the “impossible”.
+- Super Star – sets an example of high performance or doing the “impossible”.
 Enjoys the limelight.
-A team rarely has or needs more than one Super Star.
+A team rarely has or needs more than one Super Star

-- Team Members – execute the directions from captain and leader and directly or indirectly support the Super Star.
+- Team Members – execute the directions from the captain and leader and directly or indirectly support the Super Star